Nasrin-Rahimi/DataStructure-and-Algorithm/Array/array-definition.md

 But be careful: an in-place algorithm can cause side effects.
 Your input is "destroyed" or "altered," which can affect code outside of your function.

 Generally, out-of-place algorithms are considered safer because they avoid side effects.
 You should only use an in-place algorithm if you're space constrained or you're positive you don't need the original input anymore, even for debugging.

 *****************************

+Two-pointer Technique - Scenario I:
+We solve some problems by iterating the array.
+Typically, we only use one pointer starting from the first element and ending at the last one to do iteration.
+However, sometimes, we might need to use two pointers at the same time to do the iteration.
+For example for Reverse the elements in an array.

+The idea is to swap the first element with the end, advance to the next element and swapping repeatedly until it reaches the middle position.

+We can use two pointers at the same time to do the iteration: one starts from the first element and another starts from the last element.
+Continue swapping the elements until the two pointers meet each other.

+To summarize, one of the typical scenarios to use two-pointer technique is that you want to

+Iterate the array from two ends to the middle.

+So you can use the two-pointer technique:

+One pointer starts from the beginning while the other pointer starts from the end.

+And it is worth noting that this technique is often used in a sorted array.

+*****************************

  Two-pointer Technique - Scenario II: